Kyle627/CIS106-Kyle-Walczak-/README.md

 ## Assignment 9

 During this session, I learned about while loops.
 Again, issues with the counter were occurring.
 During this session, I was able to use the word "counter" without getting an error.
 Initially, I had trouble thinking about averaging the scores without returning the individual scores.
 After that, the code seemed to run fine.
 I attempted to use Thonny IDE for the first time however, with network restrictions my work computer was unable to download the local version.
 I plan to install Thonny on my personal computer to gain more experience with other IDEs.
 I am excited to move on to the next style of loops.

+## Assignment 10

+During this session, I learned more about loops.
+This assignment seemed to go the smoothest out of our loop assignments.
+I am not sure if that is because of practice or because it is a similar code to the previous assignment.
+I used GBD online to help debug my code.
+The biggest issue I had with this assignment was using the incorrect operator to divide two tuples.
+I had this issue because a tuple was never supposed to be produced.
+I fixed this by having total and counter defined with the same function, at one time.
+Whereas before I would define the total then, on the next line, define the counter.
+This causes tuple data types and does not process in the intended manner.